 In addition to your internal reporting, a third-party service provider can help you better understand your services, waste volumes, materials, and operations to provide program recommendations and help you make well-informed decisions about recycling and cost savings strategies.
 In the example below, RoadRunner Recycling worked with the World Bank to help them design and implement a standardized recycling program that would dramatically increase their landfill diversion rates and save the company money on its monthly waste bills.
 Each month, RoadRunner tracked and measured the organization’s diversion rates, allowing us to provide recommendations so they could improve their recycling efforts and the effectiveness of their programs, later resulting cost cutting and recycling rate improvement.

-4. Evaluate & reorganize your collection system
+4. Evaluate and reorganize your collection system

 Something as simple as evaluating and reorganizing your collection system can help improve the effectiveness of your recycling program.
 As mentioned earlier, waste audits can help you get started with this process by exposing the current state of your operations, including what is and isn’t working with your collection system.
 It also will reveal what materials are being thrown away, what is being recycled, and where waste is being generated the most in your building.
 Armed with this information, perhaps you will discover opportunities to capture more recyclables in one area of the facility more than the other!